 Going on a diet to lose weight does not mean to totally give up on taste and flavors.
 Exchange the taste induced by chemicals with those of natural fruits and spices.

-What is chiropractic?
+What is chiropractic care?
 Essentially, this is an alternative medicine practice, which focuses on alleviating and curing pain or injury caused by poor posture, repetitive use or trauma.
 Chiropractors evaluate the body in all its entirety through what are known as chiropractic adjustments.
 As such, they view the body as a “living” machine.

 The moment a joint is injured or misaligned, this machine’s ability to operate smoothly is greatly impeded.
 Structural body issues can also trigger inflammation, nerve pressure along with other subsequent mobility and flexibility challenges.
 Basically, chiropractic care is comprised of 3 phases of treatment: relief, corrective and maintenance care.